KrisD2004/ReadMe/301/class02/README.md

 2. The difference is state store and manage data that can be changed over time while props **recieve data from the parent components**
 3. React will re-render the component to update the UI.
 4. You can store form input values, user authentication state, and Component visibility.

+## Things i want to know more about

+I want to know more about the lifecycle of components.